5.8 Dogfooding

 In Brief

-Dogfooding is an unstructured product research method where team members use their own product in real daily work, just as a customer would.
-You go through the actual workflows, note where things break or feel awkward, and record ideas for improvement.
-The output is a firsthand list of bugs, friction points, and unexpected use cases that formal testing often misses.
+Your team uses your own product in real daily work, just as a customer would, and records every bug, friction point, and unexpected use case they hit.
+There is no script: you go through the actual workflows, note where things break or feel awkward, and capture ideas for improvement.
+The output is a firsthand issue list that formal testing often misses.

 Common Use Case